Kwadwo6395/School-event-management/README.md

-3. Use the following default credentials to log in: o	Email: nk123@icloud.com o	Password: nk123
+3. Use the following default credentials to log in: o	Email: nk123@icloud.com o	Password: nk123 admin; Email: kwadwo@icloud.com password:nk123
-4. After successful login, you will be redirected to the event list page.
+5. After successful login, you will be redirected to the event list page.
 Folder Structure
 •	index.html: Home page with navigation.
 •	login.html: User login page.